 5 tips to asking for referrals (and 5 sample referral emails)

-It’s a long-known fact that word-of-mouth is one of the best ways to generate new business.
+It’s a long-known fact that word-of-mouth is one of the best ways to generate new business and sign - it makes the entire process of submitting proposal templates or scope of work templates much smoother.
 In fact, in 2014 an impressive 52.2% of small businesses reported that friend referrals was their most successful business tool.
 But what about if you’re not a mom-and-pop-shop or restaurant.
 Can referrals also work for your freelance business?
 And, if so, how to ask for referrals?

 It turns out the answer is a big resounding YES.
 A recent survey of freelancing trends from Hubstaff reported that prospective clients coming from referrals were 30% more likely to convert to paying clients than those coming from other channels.

 Acquiring new customers for your freelancing business can sometimes be the most challenging part of your day-to-day work, especially if you tend to work on one-off-projects, and referrals can be a great way to make sure you never have to worry where the next client you sign an online contract with is going to come from.

 1. Why ask for referrals